eProsima/vulcanexus/docs/rst/installation/linux_binary_installation.rst

 Next steps
 ----------

-Please, refer to the Tutorials section to keep learning about Vulcanexus capabilities and features.
+Please, refer to the :ref:`vulcanexus_tutorials` section to keep learning about Vulcanexus capabilities and features.